nilearn/nilearn/doc/haxby_searchlight.rst

 Loading
 -------

-As seen in previous tutorial, this is rather easy thanks to *nisl* dataset manager.
+As seen in :ref:`previous sections <downloading_data>`, fetching the data from internet and loading it can be done with the provided functions:

 .. literalinclude:: ../plot_haxby_searchlight.py
     :start-after: ### Load Haxby dataset ########################################################